sinch/docs/docs/conversation/conversation_quick_guide.md

 Once you’ve started to create a new App you are prompted to specify an internal display name as well as in which [**region**](doc:conversation#regions) the App should be stored.

+> 📘 Note
+>
+> Please note that once an App is created it cannot be migrated to another region.

 ![New App](images/dashboard/dashboard_new_app.png)

 Once a display name is created, and a region is selected, a unique App ID will be generated for you.